Gluten Free Eggplant Parmesan is easy to make! This dish is baked, not fried! We have included Dairy-free and Vegan options too!

 I dare you to try not to eat any eggplant, the amazing smell will draw you in!
 YUM!

-Once you have the gluten free eggplant parmesan sauced, you need to add the cheese.
-Remember, you can use dairy-free or dairy cheese.
+Once you have the gluten free eggplant parmesan sauced, you need to add the mozzarella cheese.
+Remember, you can use dairy cheese or vegan cheese.

-Top with cheese and put back into the oven until cheese is melted.
+Top the eggplant slices with cheese and put back into the oven until cheese is melted.

 For this dish, we choose the Organic Chickpea Spaghetti from Explore Cuisine.
 I am a huge fan of their entire pasta line.